geonef/sysconf.gitted.tt-rss/README.md

 for easy install, backup and sync.

-This profile provides a [Tiny Tiny RSS](http://tt-rss.org/) service. tt-rss is a power, free softwaren, news reader coded in PHP.
+This profile provides a [Tiny Tiny RSS](http://tt-rss.org/) service. tt-rss is a power, free-software news reader running with PHP.

 ## Services